spicelang/spice/docs/docs/language/primitive-types.md

 ```

 ## The `string` data type
-Strings are sequences of 8-bit integers (chars) and contain text-like information.
+Strings are immutable sequences of 8-bit integers (chars) and contain text-like information.
 The length of a string is unlimited.

 In Spice, variables of type `string` can be defined like this:
 ```spice